Configure Data Source Sync Time and Google Sheets Refresh for the Latest Data

 Power My Analytics automatically warehouses the latest data from your connected sources nightly.
 Here's how it works:

-• Data is updated at midnight in the time zone you've selected for each source.
+• Data is updated at midnight in the time zone you've selected for each data source or individual account.

-• Set the sync time in the Sources section of the hub under "Sync Time."
+• Set the sync time in the Sources section of the hub under Action > Set sync time.

 Configuring Google Sheets Scheduled Refresh